jcourtois/cruby-pres/techniques/2_open_classes.md

 # ... /lib/active_record/relation/finder_methods.rb
 ```

-- When we upgraded to rails 3, we started seeing MissingAttribute exceptions whenvever we used joins.
+- When we upgraded to rails 3, we started seeing MissingAttribute exceptions when we used joins.
 - This was because rails 3 was using Hash[] syntax to initialize models from query results.
-- Also, note that this "to_h" method wasn't named very well.
+- Also, note that :to_hash wasn't named well.

 !SLIDE bullets incremental